K-Scorpio/scorpiosec/content/en/posts/post8.md

 ## Introduction

-After you turn a USB stick into a bootable USB drive you may have noticed that it becomes unusable for normal purposes (you cannot use it anymore to move data around).
-Ignorant me thought that I only needed to delete all the files on the USB stick to revert it to its "normal mode".
-I then search online for a guide to get it back but I could not find anything good (maybe my research skills just suck) so I decided to write my own guide.
-In this blog post I will show you how to "revive" your USB stick whether you are on Linux or Windows.
+After turning a USB stick into a bootable USB drive, you may find it unusable for normal purposes, such as transferring data.
+I initially believed that simply deleting all the files on the USB stick would return it to its regular functionality.
+After searching online for a guide to revert the USB stick, I couldn't find a satisfactory solution (perhaps my research skills weren't up to par).
+Therefore, I took it upon myself to create a comprehensive guide.
+In this blog post, I'll demonstrate how to "revive" your USB stick, whether you're using Linux or Windows.

 ## Linux Method